adarshchavakula/PersonalizationProject/Part II Detailed Analysis.md

 #### Model Results

 The final model has a validation AUC of **0.705** and test AUC of **0.68**.

+This is lower than the benchmark AUC of 0.759.
+The primary reason for this the way we engineered our features.
+We used a cumulative strategy for all variables to avoid drawing any inferences from future timestamps resulting in data leakage.
+This feature engineering strategy implies that the training data contains many data points for which the user's complete behavior is not fully noted (for example the first few days of usage).
+Since these points are also used in the training of the model, the predictions are of a lower quality.

 ### SVD++ Implementation